arbaouimehdi/stylelint-rules/CODING-GUIDELINES.md

 }
 ```

-**Every variable used in the core architecture must be based off the global
+**Every variable used in the core architecture must be based on the global
 variables.**

-## Colors
+### Colors

 Use the globally available colors.
 A component shouldn't really have a need for a *new* color.